gauravv2110/Vrinda-Store-Analysis/README.md

 # Questions (KPIs)

-1 .Compare the sales and orders using single chart.
+1. Compare the sales and orders using single chart.

 2. Which month got the highest sales and orders?